 Battling Hearts delight manager Gary Locke

-Hearts manager Gary Locke praised the resilience of his players following the 2-2 draw with Ross County.
+Hearts manager Gary Locke praised the resilience of his players following

 The Tynecastle side came back from a goal down twice to earn a point.